Endangered gray wolf population on the rise in southwest US

 ORGANIZED CHAOS

-Activity swirls all about the wolf as it lays motionless, expect for the occasional lick of its tongue.
+Activity swirls all about, but the wolf is nearly motionless, except for the occasional lick of its tongue.

-“We have a really good crew,” says biologist Maggie Dwire.
-“A lot of these people have been doing it for a really long time so it’s a pretty well oil machine when an animal comes in.
+“We have a really good crew,” biologist Maggie Dwire says.
+“A lot of these people have been doing it for a really long time so it’s a pretty well-oiled machine when an animal comes in.
 It may look like chaos, but it’s organized chaos.”

 With a collective breath, the team then loads the wolf back onto the helicopter, the blades spin up and away it goes.